ChristophGeske/Covid-19-Detector/README.md

 #### Available public code projects:
 * [Covid cough Classification on GitHub](https://github.com/rosikand/covid-cough-test)
-  * code publicaly available (using keras, ipynb)
   * uses convolutional neural network (CNN)
   * Uses Mobile Net an image classification network to train on [ML spectograms](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53)
-    * cough sound is decomposed into individual waves and frequency displayed as an image
     * Not sure why to transformed the spectrogram into a ML spectrogram since the mel scale is only relevant to adjust the sound to human hearing, which we don't need if only the computer is "hearing" and analysing the cough sound
-  * dataset not available??
-  * No transfear learning done in the beginning
-  * Similar to this instrument classification project [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) with an [easy to understand explaination](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74)
+  * Similar to this well documented instrument classification project [Musical Genre Classification on GitHub](https://github.com/lelandroberts97/Musical_Genre_Classification) with an [easy to understand article](https://towardsdatascience.com/musical-genre-classification-with-convolutional-neural-networks-ff04f9601a74)

 #### Available public sound Datasets:

-The cough sounds should have the same length for training!

 - None found yet